 OR email GermanyBDD.email@example.com

 OR call DSN 590-8200 or CIV 06371-9464-8200 (outside Germany 0049-6371-9464-8200) to have a claim form (VAF 21-526EZ) emailed to you.

-• Remember, to fully participate in the BDD Program, VA must receive a completed VA Form 21-526EZ up to 180 days prior to separation, along with a complete copy of service treatment records (or original) for all periods of service, and the service member must be available to attend and complete all phases of the VA/DoD BDD medical examination at this location before leaving active duty.
+• Remember, to fully participate in the BDD Program, VA must receive a completed VA Form 21-526EZ between 60 and 180 days prior to separation, along with a complete copy of service treatment records (or original) for all periods of service, and the service member must be available to attend and complete all phases of the VA/DoD BDD medical examination at this location before leaving active duty.